Miami Hurricanes women's soccer: 2000s

 The 2000s began with a 9–10–1 season that saw the Hurricanes again qualify for the Big East Tournament.
 2001 saw more postseason action when the team qualified for its first ever NCAA Tournament.
 However, before the 2002 season, head coach Jim Blankenship resigned as head coach.
 Tricia Taliaferro was hired from Illinois to be the second head coach in the program's history.
 Overall records of 9–9–1 marked Taliaferro's first two years at the helm.
 In both seasons, the team finished second in the Big East, and lost in the first round of the Big East Tournament.
 2004 marked the Hurricanes first year as a member of the Atlantic Coast Conference.
 The first season in the ACC proved a difficult one, with the team finishing 3–13–0 overall, and 1–8–0 in the conference.
 2005 saw the team end a streak of six conference tournament appearances.
-In 2007 and 2008, the team made back to back ACC Tournament and NCAA Tournament appearances, losing if the first round in all four attempts.
+In 2007 and 2008, the team made back-to-back ACC Tournament and NCAA Tournament appearances, losing in the first round in all four attempts.
 2009 saw the team finish with a similar record but fail to make either tournament.

 2010s

-The Hurricanes started out the 2010s with a 10–8–1 record, and failed to qualify for the ACC and NCAA tournament.
+The Hurricanes started the 2010s with a 10–8–1 record, and failed to qualify for the ACC and NCAA tournament.
 After the season, Taliaferro was dismissed as head coach.
 Tom Anagnost was hired as the new head coach prior to the 2011 season.
-In Anagnost's first season, the team achieved their best ever NCAA finish, making it to the second round.
+In his first season, the team achieved their best ever NCAA finish, making it to the second round.
 Another NCAA appearance in 2012 was not enough to save Anagnost's job.
 After a 9–7–4 overall record, he was relieved of head coaching duties.
 Shortly thereafter, Mary-Frances Monroe was hired to be the new head coach.
 Monroe's first few seasons proved difficult, with the team finishing 11th or 12th in the ACC in 2013, 2014, and 2015.
 2014 and 2015 also saw the Hurricanes lose double digit games.
-The team had a slight turn around in 2016, qualifying for the ACC tournament, but losing in the first round.
+The team had a slight turnaround in 2016, qualifying for the ACC tournament, but losing in the first round.
 Following a 5–11 2017 season, Monroe was fired as head coach.
 Prior to the 2018 season, Sarah Barnes was named the school's new head coach.
 Her first year saw some improvement with the team finishing 6–9–3, but extended a run of missing the NCAA tournament to six straight years.